lukemn/cemee/stasis/ReadMe.md

 Produces Figures 2B and C.

 **02g_Male_frequency_and_Inbreeding**
-Analyzes the effect of male frequency in the outbred population and the effect of inbreeding depression on transition rates.
+Analyzes the effect of male frequency in the outbred populations and the effect of inbreeding depression on transition rates.
 Produces Figures 3A and 3B.

 **02h_Figure_4**
 Produces Figure 4.